AUGUST 8, 2022

 Providers of Cloud Scalability

-Amazon Web Service (AWS) offers cloud computing.
+Amazon Web Service (AWS) is one of the cloud technology providers for businesses.
 It’s a dependable, fast, low-cost, and customized cloud computing platform for developers and businesses.
 Many Amazon solutions may assist firms in moving quickly and affordably.
 AWS was founded by Amazon in 2006, years before any other cloud service provider.

 A few of AWS’s key characteristics are as follows: